Constantine, Algeria: Ancient history

 In antiquity, the city was originally called Cirta and served as the capital of the Berber kingdom of Numidia.
 In 112 BC, the city was the capital of the Numidian king Jugurtha, who defeated his half-brother Adherbal.
 The city later served as the base for Roman generals Quintus Caecilius Metellus Numidicus and Gaius Marius in their war against Jugurtha.
 Later, with the removal of King Juba I and the remaining supporters of Pompey in Africa (c.
 46), Julius Caesar gave special rights to the citizens of Cirta, now known as Colonia Sittlanorum.

-In 311 AD, during the civil war between emperor Maxentius and usurper Domitius Alexander (a former governor of Africa), the city was destroyed.
-Rebuilt in 313 AD, it was subsequently named in Latin as "Colonia Constantiniana" or "Constantina", after emperor Constantine the Great, who had defeated Maxentius.
+In 311 AD, the city was destroyed during a war between the Roman emperor Maxentius and usurper Domitius Alexander (a former governor of Africa).
+It was rebuilt in 313 AD and renamed "Colonia Constantiniana" or "Constantina" after Constantine the Great.
 During Roman rule, the city exported wheat and was the only population center that lay on both of the Roman roads paved in ancient Algeria.
-Captured by the Vandals in 432, Constantine returned to the Byzantine Exarchate of Africa from 534 to 697.
+Constantine was captured by the Vandals in 432, and returned to the Byzantine Exarchate of Africa in 534.
 Following the Arab conquest of the city in the 8th century, it became known as Qacentina.
 The city was a part of the wider region of Ifriqiya.